LiamKRP/FaceMaskDetectionYOLOv8/README.md

 1. **Video Inference (`infer_video.py`)**
    Runs inference using the webcam in real time.
-   Optional argument: `--save_video` to save the video with predictions.

 2. **Image Inference (`infer_image.py`)**
    Performs inference on a batch of images.